2023

 The MSc in International Public Policy at Queen’s offers a high-quality programme of academic and personal professional development, providing students with the tools to understand and influence the contemporary policy problems faced by governments globally.

-As well as hearing from guest speakers, there will also be a study visit to the EU institutions, NGOs and think tanks in Brussels, and the OECD in Paris to better understand the interplay of public policy between national and international levels.
+As well as hearing from guest speakers, there will also be a study visit to the EU institutions, NGOs, embassies and think tanks in Brussels and elsewhere in Europe, to better understand the interplay of public policy between national and international levels.

 The programme uniquely offers opportunities for personal as well as academic advancement opportunities, and participants on the MSc can avail of the opportunity to undertake the Certificate in Strategic Management and Leadership accredited by the Chartered Management Institute (CMI).
 Work placements with the Northern Ireland Civil Service may be offered to a limited number of students.

-- The MSc in International Public Policy will involve a study visit to the EU institutions, NGOs and think tanks in Brussels and the OECD in Paris to better understand the interplay of public policy between national and international levels.
-Queen’s is ranked 22nd in the world for international outlook (Times Higher Education World Rankings 2020)
+The MSc in International Public Policy will involve a study visit to the EU institutions, NGOs, embassies and think tanks in Brussels and elsewhere in Europe to better understand the interplay of public policy between national and international levels.
+Queen’s is ranked 22nd in the world for international outlook (Times Higher Education World Rankings 2020).

 NEXT